awsdocs/amazon-connect-admin-guide/doc_source/quick-connects.md

 ### Agent quick connect<a name="agent-quick-connect-type"></a>

-Contacts are transferred to a specific agent as part of a contact flow\.
+Contacts are transferred to a specific agent as part of a flow\.

 **Important**
 Agent and Queue quick connects only appear in the CCP when an agent goes to transfer a contact\.

 ### Queue quick connect<a name="queue-quick-connect-type"></a>

-Contacts are transferred to a queue as part of a contact flow\.
+Contacts are transferred to a queue as part of a flow\.

 **Important**
 Agent and Queue quick connects only appear in the CCP when an agent goes to transfer a contact\.